Skip to main content

 Solution

-NORC is using an intervention development research lens to produce evidence-informed intervention models.
+NORC used an intervention development research lens to produce evidence-informed intervention models.

 With support from the U.S. Department of State, NORC is partnering with Freedom Fund to produce evidence-informed intervention models to reduce abuse and exploitation of CDWs.
 Using an intervention development research (IDR) lens, the project is being rolled out in three phases: